 You’ll create the pretty four-panel exterior and a singe panel lining.
 Both have a square inset base.
 The lining’s base is stabilized with firm fusible interfacing, which allows the finished bag to sit flat without puddling.
 The steps are detailed below, but you can also link to our full tutorial as a helpful review if you are brand new to the base-insertion technique.

 The exterior and lining are bound together with an upper casing that is applied as two pieces.
 We think you’ll like how easy it is to attach the casings for a clean finish inside and out with very little visible topstitching.
 There’s no complicated turning inside and out with this design!

 The finishing touch is the beaded cording that cinches and seals the bags.
 We used a standard polyester satin cording, which is easy to find at about ⅛” in a rainbow of color options.
 We show you how to cut, thread, and string your choice of baubles onto the tails.
 If you go with polyester, you can seal the ends of the cording by simply melting them with a small flame – no worries about raveling or untying.

-Our thanks again to Janome America for sponsoring this project, and thanks to their machines and feet for making these bags so fun to sew and embroider!
 For more information about how a Janome machine can make your new or continued sewing adventures more fun, visit the Janome America website or contact your local Janome America dealer.
 You can also find Janome America on Facebook, Instagram, Pinterest, and with lots of great videos on YouTube.
-Plus, if you follow S4H on Facebook or Instagram, be on the lookout for our monthly live video chats with both Janome America and Janome Canada.
+Plus, if you follow S4H on Facebook or Instagram, be on the lookout for our monthly live video chats with Janome.

 Sewing Tools You Need